sumanthd17/sumanthd17.github.io/_pages/about.md

 <!-- Prior to my PhD, I obtained a Masters degree from Columbia University, working with Owen Rambow and Michael Collins.
 I received my bachelors degree in Computer Science and Engineering from National Institute of Technology, Calicut, India. -->

-<a class="btn btn-sm btn-green">Update</a> I will be starting as an Assistant Professor in the [USC Viterbi Department of CS](https://www.cs.usc.edu/) in Fall 2022!
+<a class="btn btn-sm btn-green">Update</a> I will be starting as the Gabilan Assistant Professor in the [USC Viterbi Department of CS](https://www.cs.usc.edu/) in Fall 2022!
+I am actively looking for PhD students, please consider applying!